zoh01/weather_apis/README.md

 ---

 ## 📖 Introduction
 A sleek, modern weather application built with Flutter that provides real-time weather information and forecasts for any location worldwide.
-Get accurate weather updates with a beautiful, intuitive interface.
+Get accurate weather updates with a beautiful.

 ---